-Compiled by: Savannah Bertrand
+Compiled by: Savannah Bertrand and Nicole Pouy (npouy@eesi.org)

-This resource will be updated as the House and Senate legislative Farm Bill texts are released.
+This resource will be updated as final House and Senate legislative Farm Bill texts are released.

-This resource is available electronically (with hyperlinks and endnotes) at www.eesi.org/papers.
+This fact sheet is available electronically (with hyperlinks and endnotes) at www.eesi.org/papers.